 Miriam blogs under North Cape to South Cape - as the name suggests from Norway and the north and south of Africa.
 Whether lion or northern lights safari, she takes you to her favorite places and shares her magical moments with you.

 Conclusion: City trips in Germany to the most beautiful cities in Germany are worthwhile

 There is a lot to discover in Germany.
 Not just the highlights.
 This is shown by these contributions from our travel blogger colleagues about small towns in Germany.
 Most of these places don't appear in travel guides.
 They are often only known in the area.
 Wrong, as we think.
 It is worth exploring Germany off the beaten track.
 You can experience great surprises.
 Often these places are not far from your home.
 So why not travel sustainably and plan and experience a weekend break or short break in one of these lovely small towns?
 Short journeys and stays of several days allow you to experience these places and their surroundings in an environmentally friendly way.
 That is slow travel par excellence.

 We thank the participating travel bloggers for their suggestions.

 Do you already know:

-Text: © Copyright contributions by the participating travel bloggers and TravelWorldOnline
+Text The most beautiful cities in Germany: © Copyright contributions by the participating travel bloggers and TravelWorldOnline